Opus 40: Description

 In the early 1970s, after he had retired in 1969 from 35 years as a professor at Bard College, Fite built the Quarryman's Museum on the grounds, a collection of folk tools and artifacts of the quarrying era.
 It was around this same time that he finally succumbed to the pressure to give his masterwork a name.
 Stating tongue-in-cheek that “Classical composers don’t have to name things; they can just number them, Opus One, Opus Two, and so on,” Fite eventually arrived at what he felt was an apropos name.
 Opus is the Latin word for work, and 40 refers to the number of years he expected he would need to complete the work.

-Fite died on May 9, 1976, in the 37th year of his creation, in an accidental fall while working on the ongoing project.
+Fite died on May 9, 1976, in the 38th year of his creation, in an accidental fall while working on the ongoing project.
 Work stopped that day, leaving some areas unfinished—but, as his stepson, the writer Jonathan Richards, has observed, “Opus 40 is as complete as it ever would have been.
 It was the product of Fite’s ceaseless vision, and could only have been stopped by his death.”
 The following year, his widow, Barbara Fite, a close aesthetic collaborator with Fite throughout his labors, created a nonprofit group to administer Opus 40, and opened the grounds to public access to help support its preservation, including maintenance of the framing grounds that her husband had also landscaped.
-Barbara Fite died on October 22, 1987, and members of her family continue to advise the directors of the organization.
+Barbara Fite died on October 22, 1987, and care of Opus 40 was taken over by her son Tad Richards and his wife Pat over the next several decades.
+Since their retirement, members of the family continue to advise the Board of Directors of the organization.
 Opus 40 remains a popular tourist attraction, as well as a wedding and concert venue.
 In 2001 it was added to the National Register of Historic Places.

+Impact

 Brendan Gill, in the March 1989 edition of Architectural Digest, called Opus 40 "one of the largest and most beguiling works of art on the entire continent," and he has also called it “the greatest earthwork sculpture I have ever seen.”
 Though Harvey Fite was not associated with the Land Art or Earthworks sculptural movement of the 1970s, he came to be known as a pioneer of that movement, and was recognized in 1977 by the Hirshhorn Museum of the Smithsonian Institution, in a show entitled “Probing the Earth: Contemporary Land Projects,” as a forefather of the earthworks movement.